 It is anticipated that sufficient land has been designated to accommodate growth and development over the planning horizon, therefore, Settlement Area expansions are not contemplated within the planning horizon.
 A Primary Settlement Area expansion, that would result in an addition to the aggregate amount of land is not contemplated within the planning horizon, in accordance with the County of Essex Official Plan.
-A Primary Settlement Area expansion that would result in an addition to the aggregate amount of land, may only be considered through a Comprehensive Review of the County of Essex Official Plan.
+A Primary Settlement Area expansion that would result in an addition to the aggregate amount of the Aprimary Settlement Area expansion that would result in an addition to the aggregate amount of land, may only be considered through a Comprehensive Review of the County of Essex Official Plan.
 Expansions to the boundaries of a Secondary Settlement Area are not permitted.
 Notwithstanding, the Town may undertake a Local Comprehensive Review of the Settlement Areas, with a goal of re-allocating growth to the most appropriate locations in the Town.
 The Town may initiate a Local Comprehensive Review at any time in accordance with the County Official Plan and policies of Section 1.6.3.1 of this Plan.